 This is our third year of teaching in a pandemic, and things continue to change every day.
 For over a year now, schools have been using quarantines as a means of reducing exposure to COVID-19 to keep kids in classrooms.
-Now, some are questioning whether it’s necessary.
-Should students quarantine after being exposed?
-Let’s take a look at the latest headlines and what our community of teachers had to say.
+But district policies have been rapidly shifting and often differ depending on geographical area—and political agenda.
+A look at what’s happening around the country:

 Florida makes quarantine optional